tony158/FastReaction/README.md

 # FastReaction
-An simple android game written by Kotlin
+A little android game written by Kotlin